sujeetkryadav/angular2-POC/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.

+## How to run

+1) Firstly download/clone the repo.

+2) Run `npm install` command to install all the node dependencies.

+3) Ready to run.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.